ddeveloper72/Ultrasonic_Sweep/README.md

 🚀 **[Live Demo](https://ultrasonic-sweep-f346d41ecd97.herokuapp.com/)** | 📚 **[Documentation](https://ultrasonic-sweep-f346d41ecd97.herokuapp.com/documentation)**

+## ⚠️ Safety Warning

+**IMPORTANT - READ BEFORE USE:**

+- **Hearing Safety**: Signals contain ultrasonic frequencies (15-20 kHz) that may be harmful at high volumes.
+Use moderate volume levels and avoid prolonged exposure with headphones.
+- **Photosensitivity**: The visualization features contain flashing lights and rapid color changes that may trigger seizures in people with photosensitive epilepsy.
+- **No Medical Claims**: This tool makes no therapeutic or health claims.
+Consult medical professionals if you have hearing conditions, epilepsy, or other health concerns.
+- **User Responsibility**: You assume all risks associated with using this application.
+Follow local laws regarding audio broadcasting and radio frequency emissions.
+- **As-Is Provision**: This software is provided without warranties.
+The developer is not liable for any harm, damage, or adverse effects from your use of this tool.

+**Recommended Safe Use**: Start at low volume, take breaks every 30 minutes, avoid use if you have known sensitivity to audio frequencies or flashing lights.

 ## Project Vision & Intent

 This application represents a unique collaboration between human intuition and artificial intelligence to create a **hybrid communication signal** designed for potential contact with Unknown Aerial Phenomena (UAP).
 Unlike conventional signal generation, this project weaves together: